Codecademy/docs/content/kotlin/concepts/strings/terms/filter/filter.md

 Given a string `str` above, `filter()` method can filter the characters from the string using a predicate which is passed as an argument.

-### Predicate

-Predicates are lambda functions that takes an element of the collection as an argument and returns a `Boolean` value.
-The filter() function will include the elements for which the predicate returns `true` in the resulting collection.
+- `Predicates` are lambda functions that takes an element of the collection as an argument and returns a `Boolean` value.
+The **`filter()`** function will include the elements for which the predicate returns `true` in the resulting collection.

 ## Example